data-exp-lab/yt-napari/docs/quickstart.rst

 :code:`yt_scene.add_to_viewer` accepts any of the keyword arguments allowed by :code:`viewer.add_image`.

-See :meth:`yt_napari.viewer.Scene` for all available methods.
+See :meth:`yt_napari.viewer.Scene` for all available methods and the :doc:`example notebooks <notebooks>` for further examples.

 .. _jsonload: